 Even Bulgarian systems only work to a daily maximum (the most they can lift that day, not necessarily their best maximum ever) which is sort of an early auto-regulating system; you go heavier when you feel good and lighter when you don’t.
 There is also the drug and selection issue I mentioned above (many athletes who have attempted to try the Bulgarian approach without the decade build-up or the drugs find that it blows them up after about 3-4 weeks).

 I’m told that even Abadjaev, who basically created the approach of maxing every day only counts squats that are done fairly quickly (the OL’s are done quickly by definition).
 So his definition of “maximum” would be lower percentage wise (maybe 85-90/95%) than a grinding powerlifting squat at 100% of maximum.
+Whenever Bulgarian training ideas has been applied to powerlifting, it simply doesn’t work.

 Even in the Sheiko/Korte type routines as well as with GTG, heavy grinding intensity work is pretty limited and most of the training is submaximal with only occasional work at 90%+ and little work to true failure; to a degree higher intensity work is traded for more volume and a higher frequency (I’ll talk more about this when I talk about volume in part 9).